openSUSE/subootstrap/README.md

 bash subootstrap $yourversion $yourpath -h lxc
 ```
+You have to replace the variables with:

+$yourversion := the version you want.
+Exsample 11.4-JeOS
+$yourpath := the path where you want to store the filesystem

 Now open the Terminal login you in as root and then type in:
 ```bash